fluxninja/aperture/docs/content/use-cases/alerting/alerting.md

 {@include: ../assets/alerting.mmd}
 ```

-The diagram depicts Agents collecting metrics into Prometheus (the metrics can
+The diagram depicts agents collecting metrics into Prometheus (the metrics can
 be collected by any other mechanism).
 These metrics are queried by the
-Controller, processed in the circuit-based policies to compute Alert events
+controller, processed in the circuit-based policies to compute Alert events
 which are relayed to the Alert Manager.

 </Zoom>